-Here in lies the problem - the best was to get better at pull ups is to do lots of them, but if you cannot do many in the first place, how do you achieve sufficient volume to get really good at the exercise?
+Herein lies the problem - the best way to get better at pull-ups is to do lots of them, but if you cannot do many in the first place, how do you achieve sufficient volume to get good at the exercise?

 Luckily, the conundrum has a solution - and that solution is called "ladder training"

-In a normal workout, our neophyte trainee may manage for example an initial set of 7 pull ups, a second set of 5 and a final set of 3 to give him/her a total workout volume of 15 reps.
-More volume (repeated efforts) is required to improve the skill of the pull up but insufficient strength makes this a difficult task.
+In a normal workout, our neophyte trainee may manage for example an initial set of 7 pull-ups, the second set of 5, and a final set of 3 to give him/her a total workout volume of 15 reps.
+More volume (repeated efforts) is required to improve the skill of the pull-up, but insufficient strength makes this a difficult task.

-By applying ladder training to our trainees pull ups, our newbie will be doing more volume and therefore more practice and soon be on their way to improving their pull up numbers to a level which was previously an impossible dream!
+By applying ladder training to our trainee's pull-ups, our newbie will be doing more volume and therefore more practice and soon be on their way to improving their pull-up numbers to a level that was previously an impossible dream!

 Ladder Training Protocol

 (Note that rests are intuitive and should only just be long enough to allow the trainee to reach the next rung of the ladder)